tojozefi/azurebatch/customcode/README.md

 Select application package *factorize v1.0* and click *Save and close* button to create the pool.

 ### 6. Run the job from the template
 a.
-Create a local folder in your system for storing Batch Explorer templates, e.g. *C:\Users\User\Documents\batchexplorer\templates*. ⋅⋅⋅Unzip [factorize-template.zip](factorize-template.zip) package to this folder.
+Create a local folder in your system for storing Batch Explorer templates, e.g. *C:\Users\User\Documents\batchexplorer\templates*.
+Unzip [factorize-template.zip](factorize-template.zip) package to this folder.

 b.
 Goto *Gallery* tab in Batch Explorer and click *My library* button:
 ![gallery-mylibrary](screenshots/gallery-mylibrary.png)

-⋅⋅⋅Add your template folder to the library:
+Add your template folder to the library:
 ![gallery-mylibrary-addfolder](screenshots/gallery-mylibrary-addfolder.png)
-⋅⋅⋅Find the job template in the left pane and open it:
+Find the job template in the left pane and open it:
 ![mylibrary-jobtemplate](screenshots/mylibrary-jobtemplate.png)

 c.
 Run the job template by clicking the green arrow button in the top-right corner: